tab4593/SimplePrintMessage_AWS_Python/README.md

 Review the log.
 You should see similar output as you did in the execution results.

 # Conclusion
-Congratulations — you've completed this hands-on lab!
+Congratulations — you've completed this lab!